1-877-929-7245

 • Breakfast, Lunch

 This morning, we take a short internal flight to the southern city of Arequipa.
-On the banks of the River Chili, Peru's second city is known as the 'White City' due to the striking volcanic stone - called sillar - that was used to construct many of its buildings.
+On the banks of the River Chili, Peru's second city is known as the "White City" due to the striking volcanic stone - sillar - that was used to construct many of its buildings.

-After a lunch at a local restaurant, we get a panoramic overview of this attractive city and its volcanic surroundings from the Carmen Alto viewpoint where we begin a sightseeing tour.
-In the charming neighborhood of Yanahuara, we admire the gorgeous 18th-century Church of St John the Baptist with a beautifully ornate mestizo Baroque façade.
-Arequipa's main square - Plaza de Armas - is one of the most beautiful in South America.
-Lined on three sides by white-stone buildings with split-level arcades, the focus is drawn to the huge 17th-century cathedral.
-The stunning Compañia de Jesús Church, built in 1590, displays an incredibly intricately carved façade.
+After a lunch of regional cuisine at a local restaurant, we get a panoramic overview of this attractive city and its volcanic surroundings from the Carmen Alto Viewpoint, where we begin a sightseeing tour.
+In the charming neighborhood of Yanahuara, we admire the 18th-century Church of St. John the Baptist with its ornate mestizo Baroque façade.
+Arequipa's main square, Plaza de Armas, is one of the most beautiful in the country.
+Lined on three sides by white-stone buildings with split-level arcades, the square's focus is drawn to the huge 17th-century cathedral.
+We also see the stunning Compañia de Jesús Church, built in 1590, with its intricately carved façade, and the 16th-century Santa Catalina Monastery.

-The rest of the day is at leisure, and you can relax at our attractive and central four-star hotel or stroll to a local restaurant for dinner.
+The rest of your day is at leisure to relax at our central hotel or stroll to a local restaurant for dinner.
+Overnight Arequipa.

 Includes